- Benefits Of Tilting Your Keyboard:

 Well, there are a few reasons.
 For one, it allows for more comfortable and ergonomic hand placement.

 Additionally, it provides more space for your fingers to move around, which can be helpful for those who are constantly making quick keystrokes.

-Ultimately, whether or not you play with your keyboard sideways.
+Ultimately, whether or not you play with your keyboard tilted.
 Another reason is that it can help with their posture and prevent them from getting tense shoulders.

-Additionally, playing with a sideways keyboard can help with hand and wrist positioning, which can benefit some gamers.
+Additionally, playing with a angled keyboard can help with hand and wrist positioning, which can benefit some gamers.

-Some people also find that playing with a sideways keyboard can help them better grip their keyboard and mouse.
+Some people also find that playing with an angled keyboard can help them better grip their keyboard and mouse.

 Overall, there are some reasons why some professional gamers play with their keyboards sideways, and it ultimately concludes with what is comfortable for the individual gamer.